Joaco1908/IOCScanner/README.md

 # ThreatKit 🛡️

 **ThreatKit** is a Python-based tool designed to help Blue Team analysts detect malicious files and investigate Indicators of Compromise (IoCs) on local systems.
-The project is divided into three independent modules:
+The project is divided into four independent modules:

 - `ioc_generator.py` → Validate and store IoCs in a JSON file
 - `ioc_scanner.py` → Analyze a directory for suspicious files based on IoCs
 - `ip_checker.py` → Query IPs against AbuseIPDB to check for malicious behavior
 - `email_checker.py` → Validate email format, check domain existence, and analyze email reputation using IPQualityScore

 ---